-These healthy sugar cookie cut outs are made with almond meal and honey for a grain-free, paleo-friendly sugar cookie!
+These healthy gluten free cookies are made with almond meal and honey for a grain-free, paleo-friendly sugar cookie!
+Make a batch today!

 I literally could have sat there all day decorating these guys.
 So fun and so great to be able to put my hundreds of hours of youtube tutorial watching to good use.

 Sometimes the thought of gluten free baking can be scary, but it doesn’t have to be!
 These gluten free sugar cookie cut outs are easy to mix up and mold into the most delicious sugar cookies.

 Let’s dig our teeth into these cookies!